Handmade or Hand-decorated?

 All too often across the world, items are classified as “handmade” when they really are not.

-When the term “handmade” is used to market items that are not made by hand by an artesian, many problems arise, and the buyer, the artesian, and even the commercial makers of related products suffer.
-The buyer often pays too much; the artesian earns too little; and the commercial makers have difficulty maintaining quality and production in their home area.
+When the term “handmade” is used to market items that are not made by hand by an artist, many problems arise, and the buyer, the artist, and even the commercial makers of related products suffer.
+The buyer often pays too much; the artist earns too little; and the commercial makers have difficulty maintaining quality and production in their home area.

 This has been evident in food as well as textiles across the world.
-For instance, when you think of cheese you might sprinkle lightly over pasta, do you think of a green can of Kraft Parmesan cheese sprinkles, a bag of shredded Parmesan cheese, or a heavy round of solid cheese inscribed Parmigiano Reggiano DOP?
+For instance, when you think of cheese you might sprinkle lightly over pasta, do you think of a green can of “Parmesan” cheese sprinkles, a bag of shredded “Parmesan” cheese, or a heavy round of solid cheese inscribed Parmigiano Reggiano DOP?

 Similarly, to protect purchasers as well as the weavers and economy of Sardinia, it’s important that Sardinian textiles are classified accurately with reference to the method and place in which they are made.

-The textiles classifications Sardinian Arts uses and maintains are listed below.
-Any item I offer or discuss is accurately classified with integrity according to this system.
-I personally visit weaving studios, custom shops, and mills to meet owners and verify how textiles are made.
-I’m also advocating with weavers and others in Sardinia to adhere to this classification system to ensure the integrity of textiles “Made in Sardegna” and ensure the weavers, producers, and artists of Sardinian are treated with respect and that their items are sold in a fair and sustainable manner.
+There are three textiles classifications I use and maintain with Sardinian Arts.
+Any item I discuss is accurately classified with integrity according to this system.
+I personally visit weaving studios, power loom shops, and mills to meet owners and verify how textiles are made.
+I also advocate with weavers and others in Sardinia to adhere to this classification system to ensure the integrity of textiles “Made in Sardegna” and ensure the weavers, producers, and artists of Sardinia are treated with respect and that their items are sold in a fair and sustainable manner.

 • Hand-decorated textiles: Textiles made by hydraulic, electronic, or computerized looms, where all the beating is not done by hand/foot.
 The weavers stops the mechanical beating of the loom to make pibiones and/or add other decoration by hand.